n8willis/opentype-shaping-documents/images/images-index.md

 The font files used must be publicly and freely available, open-source fonts.
 By default, the Noto fonts from Google are the starting point.

+A list of the fonts used to generate the latest version of the images is provided in the [example-fonts.txt](example-fonts.txt) file, with URLs and SHA checksums for each file.

 The image file names follow a simple, but important, pattern:

     _script_-_featureillustrated_.png